MattMcAdams/mattmcadams.com/README.md

 Each major design change gets a new major version and I have kept zip archives of all previous major versions, but do not make those public.

 The first two versions of my website were raw html files with a little css hosted on github pages.
 The next version I moved to wordpress.
 Versions 4 and 5 were on Gridsome and hosted on Netlify.
-Version 6 uses 11ty, Netlify, and Google Cloud Storage.
+Version 6 uses 11ty, Cloudflare, and Google Cloud Storage.